 The UW Health Department of Pharmacy is not only a leader in the profession, but also a leader within the hospital in the areas of technology assessment, new business development, information technology, patient safety, resource utilization and regulatory compliance.
 In 2006, this residency program proudly accepted the inaugural ASHP Foundation Pharmacy Residency Program Excellence Award for producing leaders across the profession.

-- Extensive management experience in all aspects of an integrated health care system: In addition to core inpatient and clinic services, the department manages 14 retail pharmacies (including a specialty pharmacy), a contract management and consulting business, full PBM managed care services, an inpatient and in-home hospice pharmacy program and a medication therapy management mail service program.
+- Extensive management experience in all aspects of an integrated health care system: In addition to core inpatient and clinic services, the department manages 14 retail pharmacies (including a specialty pharmacy and two remote dispensing location), full PBM managed care services, an inpatient and in-home hospice pharmacy program and a medication therapy management mail service program.

 - Flexibility in tailoring the program to the strengths and interests of the resident: Because it is a large academic health system, UW Health provides significant opportunity to participate in a wide variety of clinical and administration rotations.

-- Leaders in technology and patient safety: UW Health uses automation, health information technology and barcodes at every phase of the medication use process and oversees these systems with an integrated pharmacy informatics team.
+- Leaders in technology and patient safety: UW Health uses automation and health information technology at every phase of the medication use process and oversees these systems with an integrated pharmacy informatics team.

-- Multidisciplinary management coursework is divided evenly throughout the two-year residency: This format allows for real-time application of the topics covered in class.
+- Multidisciplinary management coursework is divided evenly throughout the two-year residency: This format allows for real-time application of the topics covered in coursework.

 - Flexibility in coursework across the graduate schools of business, industrial engineering, population health and pharmacy: Residents have required and optional coursework in areas of pharmacy administration, human resources management, operations and technology management, negotiations and dispute settlement, human factors engineering, financial management, ergonomics and change management.